redcanaryco/ebpfmon/README.md

 </p>

 ## Map views
 To access the map view simply select a map (if one exists) for the current eBPF program.
 This will populate the map view with the map entries.
+You can delete map entries by pressing the `d` key.
 In the map view you can format the map entry data in various ways.
-You can also delete map entries by pressing the `d` key.
+To get to the format section simply press `TAB` while in the map entry list view.
+You can then use `TAB` to move between the different format options.
+To get back to the map entry list press `ESC`

 <p text-align="center">
     <img src="images/map_entry_view2.png" />
 </p>

- You can also edit map entries by pressing `enter` on a selection
+ You can also edit map entries by pressing `ENTER` on a selection.
+In the edit view you can edit the raw byte values of the map key/value.
+You can ignore the square brackets
  <p text-align="center">
     <img src="images/map_entry_edit_view.png" />
 </p>